dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 Where:
 * NumberOfSims - This specifies the number of files where we will transform the trajectories to a mssel format.
 The identifier number starts with 1 and ends at NumberOfSims.

 * DemographicScenario - This follows the syntax from PReFerSim to get demographic histories.
-This should match what you simulated on step 1.
+This should match the variable DemographicHistory: from the file DemographicScenarioFile provided on the script CreateManyFrequencyTrajectories.sh

 * Replicates - Number of allele frequency trajectories simulated under the importance sampling framework in each file produced from each IS run.